The Ant and the Elephant is a 1972 children's storybook by Bill Peet.

 - Break the Haughty: Downplayed; the elephant, who is otherwise a very decent animal, presumptuously remarks that he's the only one in the jungle strong enough to stay out of trouble and then tumbles into a pit, landing in a position where he's unable to escape.
 He promptly berates himself for being so cocky.

-- Cats Are Mean: The lion just laughs at the giraffe's predicament, only to get his tail caught in a rock.
+- Cats Are Mean: The lion just laughs at the giraffe's predicament, only to get his tail pinned under a rock.
 When the elephant frees him, he tells the elephant he'll thank him when he's in a better mood, rather than doing it right away.

 - Genial Giraffe: Subverted; the giraffe comes across as snobbish, refusing to help the hornbill put her egg back in her nest and not bothering to thank the elephant for getting his legs untangled from the vines.